alexpulver/amazon-worklink-nginx/README.md

 by this code are not exposed externally, only through WorkLink.

 First, you should follow [Getting Started with Amazon WorkLink](https://docs.aws.amazon.com/worklink/latest/ag/getting-started.html) to configure the service for the `nginx.example.com` domain.
-Then follow the instructions below to establsih routing from WorkLink to the application.
+Then follow the instructions below to establish routing from WorkLink to the application.

 In order to provision the application, install [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/index.html) (CDK),